Mercurino di Gattinara

-Mercurino Arborio, marchese di Gattinara (10 June 1465 – 5 June 1530), was an Italian statesman and jurist best known as the chancellor of the Holy Roman Emperor Charles V. He was made cardinal of the Roman Catholic Church for San Giovanni a Porta Latina in 1529.
+Mercurino Arborio, marchese di Gattinara (10 June 1465 – 5 June 1530), was an Italian statesman and jurist who served, from 1518 to 1530, as the principal chancellor of Charles V, the King of Spain and the Holy Roman Emperor.
+He was made cardinal of the Roman Catholic Church for San Giovanni a Porta Latina in 1529.
+He is held as the prior of the humanists who called for the restoration of a universal, Christian Roman Empire.

 Biography

 He was born in Gattinara, near Vercelli, modern Piedmont.
 Mercurino Gattinara initially served as the legal advisor to Margaret of Austria in Savoy.
 She considered him as chief amongst her various counsellors.
+He also served the young Duke Charles II of Burgundy, who became the King of Castile and Aragon in 1516.
+Upon death of Jean le Sauvage, the Grand Chancellor of Burgundy in 1518, Gattinara was appointed to succeed him in the Burgundian office, also becoming the principal Chancellor of all of Charles' domains.

+When his sovereign became the Holy Roman Emperor as Charles V in 1519, Gattinara gained additional influence, but he never held the office of the Imperial Archchancellor (Reichserzkanzler), an honorary post traditionally reserved for the Archbishops of Mainz.

-Mercurino Gattinara is however mostly famous for having served as Emperor Charles V's “Grand Chancellor of all the realms and kingdoms of the king.”
-Upon the death of Charles' counsellor Chièvres, Gattinara would become the king's most influential advisor.
+Upon the death of Charles' counsellor Chièvres, Gattinara would become the king's most influential advisor, and also became known as the “Grand Chancellor of all the realms and kingdoms of the king”.
 He was a Roman Catholic, humanist, Erasmian, jurist and scholar—at the same time idealist in his goals, and realist in his tactics.
 He was a scholar of jurisprudence, the classic theory of the state, and the Christian doctrine of duty.
 Gattinara would guide Charles away from both his roots in dynastic Burgundy, and from the prevailing secular political theory of Spain at the time, toward a Christian humanist conception of Empire.
 His ideas of the primacy of the Empire in Europe were in direct contradiction with the growing trend toward the theory of the nation state.

 In his capacity as Chancellor, he urged Charles V to create a dynastic empire with the object of establishing global rule ("Dominium Mundi").
 Gattinara in his policy advice and personal writings argued for Christian imperialism, based on a united Christendom, which would then combat or convert the Protestants, the Turks, and the infidels of the New World.
 His theory attempted to balance the solidarity of Christian nations, with the requirements of conquest for the establishment of one world empire.

 Gattinara was instrumental in shifting Charles V's policy vision from that of a regional dynastic monarch to an empire-builder.
 Doubtless due in large part to Gattinara's counsel, the Habsburg Empire would reach its territorial height under Charles V, although it would begin to show signs of decay at the end of his reign, most importantly with the independence granted to the economically thriving but tax-averse Low Countries.